BobbySJohnson/Python-Project/README.md

 # Python-Project
-This is my first project hosted in Github.
+This is my first project hosted in Github 😎.